What To Eat At Citi Field: The Burger Dilemma

 Worth missing at least an inning waiting in line?
 That depends on your degree of loving baseball vs. food.
 It’s a great burger, but get a double and get some of the excellent fries or a concrete if you’re going wait that long.

-What To Eat At Citi Field, Burger #2: The Keith’s Grill Burger.
-There are a few good reasons to refuse to conform with the Shake Shack crowd and instead stand in the much smaller line for Keith’s burgers.
+What To Eat At Citi Field, Burger #3: The Keith’s Grill Burger.
+There are a few good reasons to refuse to conform with the Shake Shack crowd and instead stand in the smaller lines for Bash or Keith’s burgers.

 The first is that you don’t wait in line nearly as long, of course.
 But you also get to patronize the stand of a Mets great, and last but not least, you get a Tootsie Pop with your burger.
 That kind of evens the score right there, doesn’t it?